grafana/jsonnet-libs/status-panels-lib/README.md

-# Logs lib
+# Status panels lib

-This logs lib can be used to add a status panel row for integration dashboards using [grafonnet](https://github.com/grafana/grafonnet).
+This status panels lib can be used to add a status panel row for integration dashboards using [grafonnet](https://github.com/grafana/grafonnet).

 ## Import